ivanleomk/ivanleomk.github.io/notes/YNC/y3s2/goal-programming.md

 3. All constraints can be written in terms of inequality
 4. All inequalities have the same sign

+Some useful tricks are that we can

+1. Convert a minimization objective function to a maximisation one by simply inverting the signs
+2. Add in non-negativity constraints by breaking down our decision variables
+3. Flip the sign of the inequality by multiplying both sides by -1.

 Let us see an example.

 $$